<< Return to blog posts

 Chained timestamping

 A solution has already been implemented in New York Times’ newspaper and other media in the 90s.
 Articles had a code at the end called “hash”.
 This code can be understood as a numeric summary or stamp generated from the content of the article.
 The next article then generate a hash of both its content but with the previous hash.
 This chains articles together with their hash.
-The property of those hash is that whenever you change even one character it gives a different hash, which gives an easy way to tell that the content has changed.
-In the case of the hash chain, one character difference anywhere in the chain of articles makes the last hash different.
-This makes falsification difficult.
-If someone want to create a false article, it has to recompute the all the next hashes.

-In the Bitcoin network, transactions (actually groups of transaction to make things more efficient) are chained in blocks in the same way: we have a block chain.
 In the case of newspapers, we could refer to an official hash to follow but in the case of Bitcoin, there is no official hash.
 Moreover, it is easy for a computer to compute hashes.
 This solution is not sufficient.

 Mining by proof of work consensus

 This work is basically solving a difficult but useless computational problem which is like a free slot machines in casino: you activate the machine (and pay with manual labour) until you get the jackpot.
-In the case of Bitcoin, computers do computations to obtain a certain number by using a lot of combinations.
-Hence, only the machines which succeeded can provide a proof that they put the necessary amount of work (there is strong reasons in theoretical computer science to think that there is no other known way to solve this problem).
-Participants are competing to validate blocks first and receive a reward in Bitcoin for their work.
-This is how new coins are created.
+In the case of Bitcoin, computers do computations to obtain a certain class of hash for the block to be validated by incrementally trying all combinations.
+Hence, only the machines which succeeded can provide a proof that they put the necessary amount of work

 Falsification is still theoretically possible in Bitcoin but it is very difficult since you have to provide a proof of work for your fake block but also for all the next blocks.
 The competition between participants (now called miners) is usually strong enough to make it not worth the electricity you’re paying.
 However, you can still deceive the network if you own more than 50% of the mining power.
 This is known as the 51% attack.